 No person or group of persons may bring books, tapes, CDs or any other item to sell our patients, families or staff.

-Any musical equipment, tape players, keyboards, microphones, props, etc., must be supplied by the person or group making the presentation.
+Any musical equipment, tape players, keyboards, microphones, props, etc., must be supplied by the person or group providing the event.